Robinlovelace/open-gat/README.md

-This history is detailed in Chapter 10 of *Forecasting Urban Travel* (Boyce and Williams 2015) called “Computing environment and travel forecasting software”, which provides an insight into how software has been used in transport planning over the years.
+This history is detailed in Chapter 10 of *Forecasting Urban Travel* (Boyce and Williams 2015) called “Computing environment and travel forecasting software,” which provides an insight into how software has been used in transport planning over the years.
 Of course, software development has always depended on the physical hardware on which it runs and the early days of transport planning software were